-The College offers more than 100 associate degree and certificate programs.
+The College offers more than 100 associate degree and certificate areas of study.
 Courses are available at four sites operated by the College and through a number of off-campus locations throughout Berrien, Van Buren and Allegan counties.
 More than 400 faculty and staff are employed by the College.